-- geometry as an axiomatic system; - Euclidean geometry theorems; - methods of proof; - methods of problem solving. - Course Policy on Discourse Students are not allowed to make disparaging comments, at any time or for any reason, about themselves, their mathematical ability, their peers, or the abilities of their peers.
-Here are example statements that are prohibited, along with acceptable replacement phrases. - I can't do this. \rightarrow I am still learning how to do this. - That was stupid. \rightarrow That was a productive mistake. - This is impossible. \rightarrow There is something interesting and subtle in this problem. - I'm an idiot. \rightarrow This is going to take careful thought. - I'll never understand this. → This might take me a long time and a lot of work to figure out. - This is terrible. \rightarrow I think I've done something incorrectly, let me check it again.
+Course Policy on Discourse Students are not allowed to make disparaging comments, at any time or for any reason, about themselves, their mathematical ability, their peers, or the abilities of their peers.
+Here are example statements that are prohibited, along with acceptable replacement phrases.

+- I can't do this. \rightarrow I am still learning how to do this. - That was stupid. \rightarrow That was a productive mistake. - ullet This is impossible. o There is something interesting and subtle in this problem. - I'm an idiot. \rightarrow This is going to take careful thought. - I'll never understand this. → This might take me a long time and a lot of work to figure out.

+• This is terrible. \rightarrow I think I've done something incorrectly, let me check it again.

+Please keep in mind the article by Carol Dweck from our course readings.
 The banned phrases represent having a fixed view of your own intelligence, which does not reflect the reality that you are all capable of dynamic, continued learning.
 The suggested replacement phrases support and represent having a growth mindset regarding your abilities and your capacity for improvement.

-Grades: There will be four elements to assessment and grading in this course: Participation, Homework, Exams, and a final Portfolio.
+Grades: There will be five elements to assessment and grading in this course: Participation, Homework, Exams, Writing Projects, and a Presentation.